 We hope to to purchase with Earl Shilton BS.
 I popped in a few local firms but am struggling to find a Forest of Dean conveyancing firm on the Earl Shilton BS approved list.
 Can you help?

 Feel free to make use of the search tool on this page.
 Please choose the mortgage company and type Forest of Dean or your preferred area and you will be presented with numerous solicitors based in Forest of Dean or by proximity to you.

-The estate agent has sent us the confirmation of our purchase of a new build flat in Forest of Dean.
-Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
-What sort of enquires would be asked in new build conveyancing.
+About to purchase a new build flat in Forest of Dean.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+Can you give me some examples of some of the questions asked in new build legal work.

-Here is a sample of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Forest of Dean
+Here are examples of a selection of leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Forest of Dean

 Please supply evidence that the form of Lease proposed has been approved by the Land Registry.
 If there are lifts in the building, please confirm that the owners of flats on the ground and basement floors will not be required to contribute towards the cost of maintenance and renewal.
 There must be mutual enforceability of lessee’s covenants.
 Please supply a car parking plan.
 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.